Eccentricities by JVG

 Eccentricities by JVG Cold Process Soap

-Cold process soap making as creative and joyful escape
+Cold process soap making is a creative and joyful escape

 Sweet Pea Cold Process Soap with swirl heart in the middle

-I have made several posts about making melt and pour soap you can find here, here and here.
+I have made several posts about making melt and pour soaps; you can find them in the Melt and Pour Category.
 Today I wanted to share some of my cold process soaps and share a recipe with you.

 Eccentricities by JVG Cold Process Soap